mbiuki/Phoenix/README.md

 # Phoenix
-An authentication toolbox for behavior of IoT nodes based on their distributed data.
-This will identify virtual nodes from real nodes.
-This is made particularly for drones data (telemetry).
+### Phoenix is an authentication toolbox.
+The toolbox is for distinuguishing between the fake and real nodes in an IoT netowork.
+Real nodes are the nodes that have physical presence in the network.
+Fake nodes could be virtual nodes that do not have physical appearance in the netowrk.
+We have tested the toolbox particularly in this release for drones data (telemetry).
+But the implementation can be extended to any nonlinear dynamic system.